who i am

 However, there was a spark at the back of my mind about the non-surgical treatment for my deformity.
 It looked promising enough to me.

-As soon as I came home, I turned on my computer and typed in "how to fix pectus excavatum without a surgery".
-I was so hungry for a solution that I wrote this on my keyboard loudly, in less than a second.
+As soon as I came home, I turned on my computer and typed "how to fix pectus excavatum without a surgery" in the Google search bar.
+I was so hungry for a solution that I typed this in less than a second.

 However, I was so hungry for a non-surgical solution for my deformity.

-Stumbling upon these articles felt like finding a treasure in the desert.
+Stumbling upon these articles felt like finding hidden treasure.

-I clicked on every single result in Google that was relevant to fixing pectus excavatum without surgery.
+I clicked on every single result on Google that was relevant to fixing pectus excavatum without surgery.

-I've even stumbled a German forum, that had a lot of members discussing the effectiveness of the Eckart Klobe vacuum bell therapy method.
+I even stumbled upon a German forum, that had a lot of members discussing the effectiveness of the Eckart Klobe vacuum bell therapy method.

-I used to translate every single sentence on Google translate, just to understand their methodologies.
+I had to use Google Translate for every sentence, just to understand their methodologies.

-I was amazed by the before and after pictures, some of them shared.
+I was amazed by the before and after pictures shared by members of the forum.

 They repaired their deformities, mostly with the help of the vacuum bell device and physical therapy.

-After surfing the internet for 5 hours straight, I turned off the computer believing in myself that I will fix the deformity.
+After surfing the Internet for 5 hours straight, I turned off my computer believing in myself—that I could fix my deformity.

-Two years after that, I am proud to say that I fully corrected my pectus excavatum, and rib flare deformity, non-surgically.
+Three years after that, I am proud to say that I fully corrected my pectus excavatum and rib flare deformity, non-surgically.